whalehub/awesome-stars/README.md

 - [platomav/CPUMicrocodes](https://github.com/platomav/CPUMicrocodes) - Intel, AMD, VIA & Freescale CPU Microcode Repositories
 - [sethlopezme/InspiredGitHub.tmtheme](https://github.com/sethlopezme/InspiredGitHub.tmtheme) - A color scheme for Sublime Text 3.
 - [ossf/wg-vulnerability-disclosures](https://github.com/ossf/wg-vulnerability-disclosures) - The OpenSSF Vulnerability Disclosures Working Group seeks to help improve the overall security of the open source software ecosystem by helping mature and advocate well-managed vulnerability reporting and communication.
-- [ossf/wg-best-practices-os-developers](https://github.com/ossf/wg-best-practices-os-developers) - The Best Practices for OSS Developers working group is dedicated to raising awareness and education of secure code best practices for open source developers.
 - [ossf/wg-security-tooling](https://github.com/ossf/wg-security-tooling) - OpenSSF Security Tooling Working Group
 - [ossf/wg-identifying-security-threats](https://github.com/ossf/wg-identifying-security-threats) - The purpose of the Identifying Security Threats working group is to enable stakeholders to have informed confidence in the security of open source projects.
 We do this by collecting, curating, and communicating relevant metrics and metadata from open source projects and the ecosystems of which they are a part.
 - [ossf/foundation](https://github.com/ossf/foundation) - OpenSSF Governance and Legal Docs